Save big (up to $1,875) on small business tools with our free membership, business.com+

 Can a dissolved partnership be sued?

 Yes.
-Even though the partnership is dissolved, you and your partner(s) can be sued during and after the dissolution process under certain circumstances.
+Even after a partnership dissolves, you and your partner(s) can still be sued under certain circumstances.

-If your general partnership entered contracts with other individuals or businesses, you and your partners can still be held liable after dissolution.
-If those contracts don’t include terms that absolve you and your partners of a breach if the partnership is dissolved, your partnership as a whole (or each individual partner) can be sued even after dissolution.
+If your general partnership entered into contracts with customers, vendors or other businesses, you and your partners may remain personally liable for those obligations.
+Unless the contract specifically releases you from liability if the partnership ends, the partnership — or each individual partner — can be sued for breach even after dissolution.

 Julianna Lopez contributed to this article.